rocket7642/CSS143B/homework/homework3/problem_1/readme.md

+## Linked List

+All the following problems is based on the SingleLinkedList *with a dummy node**.

 ### 1. (30pt) Implement a copy constructor for SingleLinkedList
 A [copy constructor](https://www.baeldung.com/java-copy-constructor) initializes a list by making an identical copy of the values in all the nodes in the given list.